Field notes from the shoreline ... recent observations and happenings on the coast, contributed by staff or members.

 This archive of shared writing and photography, a popular section from our old website, is being remodeled here.
 Check back soon to find your old favorites and new contributions.

 Some "Sightings" describe short-term or unique events, others focus on seasonal or recurring phenomena.
-Here is one recent gem, from spring 2016:
+Review the most recent "Sightings" below: